acmcsufoss/docs/projects/api.acmcsuf.com.md

 ## Description

-CM at CSUF club API for managing events, announcements, forms, and other services!
+ACM at CSUF club API for managing events, announcements, forms, and other services!